MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

 Now you will train the model using the files uploaded to the storage account.

-1. In your browser, navigate to the [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio).
+1. In your browser, navigate to the Document Intelligence Studio at `https://documentintelligence.ai.azure.com/studio`.
 1. Scroll down to the **Custom models** section and select the **Custom extraction model** tile.
 1. If you are asked to sign into your account, use your Azure credentials.
 1. If you are asked which Azure AI Document Intelligence resource to use, select the subscription and resource name you used when you created the Azure AI Document Intelligence resource.